Agricultural research in Israel: History

+The modern brand cherry tomato was developed by Israeli scientists in the 1970s.

 In 1960 an attempt was made to merge the Agricultural Research Station with the Faculty of Agriculture of the Hebrew University, to form the "National and University Institute of Agriculture."
 The idea was based on the US model of the Land Grant Colleges).
 This attempt failed, mainly because the basic working conditions were not equalized before the merger.
 Nevertheless, a close cooperation exists between the two institutions.
 The senior researchers of the Agricultural Research Station serve on the teaching staff of the Faculty and students from the Faculty do their research for M.Sc. and Ph.D. theses at the Research Station.

 With the growth of the various disciplines in the Agricultural Research Station and the establishment of regional research stations, the organizational structure has changed over time.
 The Agricultural Research Organization (ARO) was established in 1971, incorporating all agricultural research within the Ministry of Agriculture.

 Agricultural Research Organization (ARO)

 The job of the ARO is to help the development of the Israeli agriculture by an efficient use of the limited water resources, development of crops for export markets, ensuring a decent income for the farming community, developing and adapting crops and technologies for newly settled regions without polluting the environment.
 Within the ARO are six institutes, two commodity (Plant and Animal Sciences) and four discipline oriented institutes (Plant Protection, Soil, Water and Environmental Sciences, Technology & Storage of Agricultural Products and Agricultural Engineering).
 The ARO has two additional research centers – Gilat, in southern Israel and Neve Ya'ar in the north.

 Within the six institutes the various scientific departments cover all agricultural disciplines except veterinary sciences.
 In addition to the Institutes the ARO maintains a computer unit, Genomics and Bio-informatics section, technology transfer (engaged in business related activities), international activities, youth activity units and a library.

 The Veterinary Institute of the Veterinary Services of the Ministry of Agriculture is also located on the central campus of the ARO.